Minds On

 Cup-acity

 Complete the following activity and record your results.
-You can record the results of
+You can record the results of your experiment using a method of your choice.

 -